Table of Contents

 In response to the Secretary of State for Transportation’s recommendation, the Department of Transportation authorised a thorough investigation.
 Thorough research and scientific advice have demonstrated that age affects the performance of numerous components of a tyre, all of which are essential to its overall integrity and road safety.

-Ten-Year-Old Tyres Ban Ten Year Old Tyres Ban
+Ten-Year-Old Tyres Ban Ten-Year-Old Tyres Ban.
+Ten Year Old Tyres Ban

-So, when looking at this recent change in the tyre law then I am a little bemused!
-In fact this is the first time that I have ever heard of any problems with the age of tyres reaching the ten years age.
+So, when looking at this recent change in the tyre law, I am a little bemused!
+In fact, this is the first time that I have ever heard of any problems with the age of tyres reaching ten years.
 Consequently, the problem looks like it has derived from the truck tyre market.
-As far as I know this does not apply to car and van tyres.
+As far as I know, this does not apply to car or van tyres.

 Drivers and operators of commercial and public service vehicles are being reminded that tyres aged over ten years fitted to the front-steered axles and all single wheels of minibuses will be illegal from 1 February